Latani-09/Learn-ReactJS/README.md

 null
 The string "light"
 --the default value is not relevant and can be any value.
 It’s only useful for testing components in isolation or as a default value when a context consumer does not have a Provider further up in the tree.

+# redux
+a single centralized place to contain the global state specific patterns to follow when updating that state to make the code predictable.